BeckTimothy/MyKBFirmware/README.md

 ---

-This software is for my Plank and Levinson 40% keyboards I'm using for on-the-go software development.
-I prefer to have my symbols on my home row and I use curly braces more than square brackets so I'm swapping their shifted state.
+This software is for my Plank 40% keyboard I'm using for on-the-go Web development.
+I prefer to have my symbols on my home row and I use curly braces more than square brackets so I'm swapping their shifted state as well as adding useful niche macros for templating projects.

 To modify my firmware merge my qmk_firmware folder into yours and make any necessary edits to the files provided